 - An underlying health condition – like endometriosis or adenomyosis, a trip to your GP can give you more information and test for any potential conditions.

-- A miscarriage or pregnancy loss – if you’ve noticed big blood clots and heavy bleeding, this can be a sign of miscarriage.
+- A miscarriage or pregnancy loss – if you’ve noticed big period clots and heavy bleeding, this can be a sign of miscarriage.
 If you’re experiencing these symptoms, we recommend booking an appointment with your GP immediately.

 - Bleeding disorders – may cause heavier-than-normal menstruation.